gmichnikov/untrippd/README.md

 - [React Emoji](https://github.com/banyan/react-emoji) to allow emoji notation in suggestions
 - [Paperclip](https://github.com/thoughtbot/paperclip) to store the images users may add to any suggestion, using Amazon Web Services
 - [Figaro](https://github.com/laserlemon/figaro) to store AWS keys

-Country.allsuggestions Query

-Custom routes for popular cities/countries, follow/unfollow users, like/unlike suggestions

-Challenges - updating everything on user profile page when follow status changes

-To-dos/future features
+- [Google's Material Icons](https://design.google.com/icons/) for many button/tags, including like/unlike, delete suggestions, food/attraction/accomodation, add photo, and more.

 ## Next steps for further development of Untrippd

 I plan to continue to develop Untrippd, since I would genuinely would love to see the number of suggestions reach a point where, at the very least, a small set of users would be sure to visit this site while planning a trip.
 Some possible features include:

-- Google Place API
+#### Google Place API
 - Several people whom I asked to explore the site suggested adding a field to the suggestion form into which a user could enter an address associated with the suggestions.
 The suggestion would then be rendered with a google map that showed a marker on that address.

-- Pagination and/or Infinite Scroll
+#### Pagination and/or Infinite Scroll
 - Currently, all suggestions are loaded immediately on every page with the suggestion feed.
 As the site grows, it would be best to load results in batches.

-- Guidebooks
+#### Guidebooks
 -  Currently users can like suggestions, which serves as a way to save suggestions for later viewing.
 Ideally, users would be able to save suggestions into custom collections ("guidebooks") for better organization.

-- Place following
+#### Place following
 - Similar to user follows.
 This would allow a user to see only suggestions about a subset of the places in the world.

 ## Screenshots

+Coming Soon!